-Adherents to Darwinism believe in survival of the fittest.
-To be clear when Darwin’s devotees discuss the idea of survival of the fittest, they are not saying the most physically fit creature or creatures survive.
+Adherents to Darwinism believe in the survival of the fittest.
+To be clear, when Darwin’s devotees discuss the idea of survival of the fittest, they are not saying the most physically fit creature or creatures survive.

 Yes, those cars were fast.
 Their biggest shortcoming was in the stopping department.
 As both a young hot rodder and later a young police officer, I can attest to that reality.
 A four hundred horsepower, three thousand pound car had, for the most part, the same brake system as your grandmother’s hot-water six in those days.

 The second problem was, in a way, related to the brake issue.
 The road Willy chose dead-ended at the interstate in a rural area, with minimal lighting.
-In fact, the only light came from the truck stop near the intersection, and that was more blinding than illuminating.
+The only light came from the truck stop near the intersection, which was more blinding than illuminating.

-Accordingly, I reached in through the driver’s window, grabbed his belt, and pulled.
-Willy was not a small guy, and he was dead weight at the moment.
+I reached in through the driver’s window, grabbed his belt, and pulled.
+Willy was not a small guy and was dead weight at the moment.
 The body shifted some, but I needed help.
 Suddenly, the young trooper came out of his daze and helped.

 The guy was still alive!
 He was breathing!
 We yelled to the senior trooper, and he said the ambulance was coming over the hill.
 About that time, Willy made a horrible rattling noise in his throat and stopped breathing.
 We quickly pulled him out of the car, laid him on the ground, and he took a breath.
 Whew, maybe this would not be a fatality accident after all.

 In this case, we needed to keep Willy alive and get him to the hospital.
 The report we received later from the hospital and ambulance crew was that he quit breathing and spontaneously started breathing three times before arriving at an Emergency Room with the equipment needed to keep him alive.